zzzczzzz/cp3407-project-v2025/README.md

 - week 6: upon completion of iteration 1, work on the css to style web pages, seperate main pages for customer and cleaner
 - week 6: implement final test to run the works done so far
 - after completion of iteration 1, add gitHub pages for: Design explanation, Testing documentation, Tools used, Screenshots of deployed app
+- week 7: ui design of each iteration and dashboard, upon completion start with iteration 2
 -